 That said, it's important that you keep an eye on your Florida rental property from time to time.
 That's because Florida is one of the states with one of the highest prevalence of squatters.

-In Florida, and in the entire country, squatters do have rights.
+Squatters rights exist in Florida and indeed in the rest of the country.
 As a matter of fact, they can legally claim ownership of your property through an adverse possession claim.
 An adverse possession claim is a legal principle that may enable a squatter to get legal ownership to a building or a property so long as they meet the basic requirements.

 Who Exactly is a Squatter?

-A squatter is a person that occupies a building or a piece of land without a lawful permission.
-Basically, these are individuals that live in the property without owning it or paying rent.
+A squatter is a person that occupies a property or a piece of land without a lawful permission.
+Basically, a squatter is a person that live in the property or on a plot of land without actually being the owner or paying rent.

 Is Trespassing the Same as Squatting?

-Trespassing and squatting aren't necessarily the same thing.
+Squatting and trespassing aren't necessarily the same thing.
 In legal eyes, trespassing is viewed as a criminal offense, whereas squatting is considered a civil matter.